-a.
-Persecution and the Roman emperor's cruel order had driven Priscilla and Aquila out of Rome, but it only served to broaden their influence.
+- a.
+Persecution and the Roman emperor's cruel order had driven Priscilla and Aquila out of Rome, but it only served to broaden the scope of their influence.
 They moved at least three times (from Rome to Corinth, Corinth to Ephesus, Ephesus to Rome).
-Every time, they were responsive to the perceived needs of individuals and cities, answering God's call for change (Matt.
-16:24-25).
+Every time, they were responsive to the perceived needs of individuals and cities, answering God's call for change. - b.

-- b.
 Priscilla and her husband, while involved in disciple-making ministry, supported themselves by tent-making.
-Today we also need "tent-makers"-Christians who support themselves by some trade or profession and serve as evangelists and disciple-makers.
-One can be a disciple-maker even without being supported financially by others (Phil.
-4:19). - c.
+Today also we need "tent-makers"-Christians who support

+- themselves by some trade or profession and serve as evangelists and disciple-makers.
+One can be a disciple-maker even without being supported financially by others. - c.
 It appears that in Rome, as Paul's fellow workers, they exposed themselves to great danger to save him, risking their own lives.
 In saving Paul, they had saved the life of the Apostle to the Gentiles.
 Therefore, as Paul said, all the Gentile Christians were grateful to them. - d.
 Disciples should expect hardship-it will certainly come.
-Spiritual preparation for hardship is essential for surviving in the ministry (2 Cor.
-1:9-10).
+Spiritual preparation for hardship is essential for surviving in the ministry.